Veroman/Pectobacterium_metagenomics/README.md

 --output $N.kraken \
 ${i}_R1.fastq ${i}_R2.fastq; done
 ```
-### Kraken - run the analysis for single-end reads or combined reads
+### Kraken2 - run the analysis for single-end reads or combined reads
 ```bash
 #input-location/ is a folder that contains all the concatenated raw reads.